 The Big Apple

-A tribute to the apple-growing heritage of the Granite Belt, found about 2.5 hours southwest of Brisbane on the Cunningham Highway.
-The surrounding region is also known for boutique wineries.
+A tribute to the apple-growing heritage of the Granite Belt, built in 1978 and located 13km north of Stanthorpe on the New England Highway.
+The surrounding Granite Belt region is also famed for boutique cool-climate wineries.

 The Big Potato

 This giant concrete spud celebrates Robertson's rich volcanic soils in the Southern Highlands.
-The town also claims the title of "Potato Capital of Australia" and has a strong connection to the film Babe.
+The town is the "Potato Capital of Australia" and has a strong connection to the film Babe (1995), which was shot in the surrounding countryside.

 The Big Mandarin